jacek-rzrz/kotlin-test-factories/README.md

     )
 }
 ```
+With a test factory `User` instances can be obtained by specifying relevant fields
-With a test factory, the final test can look like this:
+and omitting irrelevant ones.
+Our final test looks like this:
 ```kotlin
 @Test
 fun name() {